 •Diagram hierarchy: any non-diagram process step type, connector type, element type, store type and group instances are shown as leaf nodes for the diagrams they exist in.
 Resources (allocated to), note (connected to) and organization item (belongs to) are shown as leaf nodes for the previously mentioned leaf nodes and child diagram nodes.

 •Organization hierarchy: process step types and resources that belong to an organization item are shown as leaf nodes of the organization item.

 •Information hierarchy: process step types, connector types and element types are shown as leaf nodes if an information item is connected to the element.

 •Resource Group hierarchy: process step types, connector types and element types are shown as leaf nodes if the resource is used in the element.

 •Resource Pool hierarchy: process step types, connector types and element types are shown as leaf nodes if the resource is used in the element.

 •Custom hierarchies: connector types (incoming and outgoing flows), resources (allocated to), notes (connected to), information items (connected to).

 The SharePoint Settings group is used to define the SharePoint site address and the way information items are created:

 •SharePoint site's address: enter the URL of the SharePoint site to this field.

-•Information item creation mode: this setting defines how information items are created when documents are dragged from the hierarchy to the elements on the flow chart.
+•Information item creation mode: this setting defines how information items are created when documents are dragged from the hierarchy to the elements on the diagram.
 If the target element supports information items, the dragged items will be instantiated as information items under that element.
-Otherwise, they are created as information items that are not associated to any flow chart element.
+Otherwise, they are created as information items that are not associated to any diagram element.
 The creation mode of folders will always be 'Linked'.